amanchopra1905/HyperExecute-appium-python-pytest/README.md

 #### Execute tests using Autosplit mechanism.

-Run the following command on the terminal to trigger Cucumber tests on the Windows platform.
+Run the following command on the terminal to trigger Pyetst tests on the mobile devices.

 ```bash
 ./hyperexecute --config hyperExecute_autosplit.yaml